SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 There are numerous ways to write date and time in SKON, most of which are based upon [RFC 3339/ISO 8601](https://tools.ietf.org/html/rfc3339#section-5.6).
 Additionally to this standard, SKON supports UNIX Timestamps.

-All DateTimes are prefixed with a `@`.
+All DateTimes are prefixed with an `@` character.

-A unix timestamp is written as any signed 64-bit number.
+A unix timestamp is written as any signed 64-bit integer.

 That means that `@-9223372036854775808,` is the smallest unix timestamp and `@9223372036854775807,` is the biggest possible timestamp.